Michelle Paisley

-Michelle Paisley Reed is an American author who lives in Sacramento, California.
+Michelle Paisley Reed (born August 11, 1968) is an American author who lives in Sacramento, California.
 She has published two novels, four non-fiction books, and four screenplays focused on the psyche and spirituality.

 Early life and education

 Michelle Paisley Reed was born in Seattle, Washington on August 11, 1968.
 She attended high school in Fairfield, California, northeast of San Francisco, and graduated summa cum laude with a Bachelor of Arts degree in English from California State University, Sacramento.

 Career

 After graduating from college in 1994, she worked as a reporter and features editor for the Benicia Herald and Contra Costa Times in Walnut Creek, CA. She then served as director of a non-profit enrichment program for children, program director for the Richmond YMCA and finally as director of Renaissance ClubSport in Walnut Creek.

 In 2002, Paisley earned a Registered Yoga Teacher (500 hours) certification from Yoga Alliance and launched her own studio, Yoga Junction.
 It was originally located in Suisun City before moving to Green Valley.
 In 2005-2006 she worked on her first book after sending dozens of query letters, eventually publishing Yoga for a Broken Heart: A Spiritual Guide to Healing from Break-up, Loss, Death or Divorce with Findhorn Press in 2007.

 In 2008, she was forced to change direction, so she obtained certifications as a Massage Therapist, Cranial Sacral Therapist, Bowen Therapist, and Hypnotherapist as well as studying EFT alternative medicine.

 In between appointments at her 2009-2010 job, she gradually wrote her first novel, All in Her Head.
 Through what she described as a synchronistic Google event, she completed an agreement with the Strategic Book Group (the only publisher she contacted) within one week.

 She has since owned a massage and yoga instruction studio, become a Reiki Master Therapist (Third Degree) and conducted a limited number of seminars entitled "Journey to Self-Love".